Yuvakunaal/AI-Powered-NL2SQL/README.md

   `SELECT AVG(gpa) FROM students;`
   `SELECT students.name FROM students JOIN scores ON students.id = scores.student_id WHERE scores.math > 90;`
 - Supports queries with joins for multi-table operations.
+- **Chain-of-Thought explainability**: Provides step-by-step reasoning for how the query was generated.
 - UI shows:
   - Generated SQL
   - Output table with results
+  - Reasoning block explaining the query generation process.

 ---